patrickdx/dota2_shopkeeper_quiz/README.md

 - got better in client side languages that I rarely use.
 (HTML, CS, JS)
 - Learned Jsoup, (java web scraper), dom traversal, and css selectors
 - some java practice in lambdas and streams, regex
+- transfer object back and forth client and server, using serialization/deserialization

 ## side by side comparison